Tobacco Merchant Account

 7389 – Business Services, Not Elsewhere Classified (Rarely Used)

-Merchants using MCC codes other than any listed above are recommended to contact your merchant services company.
-Incorrectly coded merchants are considered “non-compliant” and risk fines or account termination.
+Merchants using MCC codes other from the list above will want to contact their merchant services company.
+Merchants using improperly MCC codes are “non-compliant” and risk fines or account termination.

 Advantages of a Merchant Account